MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 - Connector actions connecting to environments other than the current environment.
 - **When a row is selected** trigger.

 If you use one of the above features not available in the Dataverse connector, you won't be able to migrate until this functionality is available with an announcement due by August 2023.
 Otherwise, you can start migrating your flows to use the Dataverse connector in October 2022.
 In some cases, users will be able to use a migration tool to migrate from the Dataverse (legacy) connector to the Dataverse connector.
-On the detail page of each flow, you'll see the message *Migrate this flow to the latest Microsoft Dataverse connector".
+On the detail page of each flow, you'll see the following message: *Migrate this flow to the latest Microsoft Dataverse connector*.
 You'll be able to open the migration assistant from there.

 If your flow was created prior to June 2020, you won't be able to use the migration tool.
 To check this, you can confirm whether the Dataverse connector is searchable when editing the flow.
 If this is the case, or if the migration fails, you'll need to manually recreate your flow using the Dataverse connector.